cr3mebrulee/cube3D/src/ray_casting/ray_casting.md

 ## Understanding Vectors

-A **vector** is simply a pair of values—one for the x-direction and one for the y-direction—that together indicate a direction and often a magnitude (how much one moves in that direction).
+A **vector** is simply a pair of values—one for the x-direction and one for the y-direction — that together indicate a direction and often a magnitude (how much one moves in that direction).

 **Examples:**
 - **Player's Direction Vector:** Indicates which way the player is facing.